Monthly Archives: September 2019

 I highly recommend the Fried Chicken the Heron Restaurant

-For dessert, I skipped the rich, heavier desserts (even though I really wanted one) and opted for the homemade grapefruit sorbet ($7.00) which was light and tart and the perfect ending to spectacular meal.
+For dessert in 2019, I skipped the rich, heavier desserts (even though I really wanted one) and opted for the homemade grapefruit sorbet which was light and tart and the perfect ending to spectacular meal.
+In 2024, that dessert was no longer available and I wanted some comfort food to end the meal.
+I had the Lemon Ricotta Cake with a pot of Tea for my dessert.
+Talk about heavenly.
+The dense cake was served with a side of fresh whipped cream.

 The view was the deck was just as breathtaking!
 As I waited for dinner to arrive, the view changed from a sunny evening that gave way to a beautiful sunset over the “Big Eddy” and the mountains to a starry night where you could almost touch the constellations.
 I could see the ‘Big Dipper’ perfectly from my table.
 It was the perfect compliment to the wonderful food and excellent service.

-The view from The Heron Restaurant looking over the “Big Eddy”
+The people dining on the patio The Heron Restaurant looking over the “Big Eddy”

 After dinner was over, I walked around the quiet downtown and walked over to the small deck that is next to the stores down the road and looked at the stars.
 Up in the mountains you don’t have all the light pollution of the City and you can really see all the stars and admire the constellations.
 The walk was the end of a perfect evening.